About the Chancellor

 Michael Wilson currently serves as the Chairman of Barclays Capital Canada Inc. where he is responsible for managing client relationships in Canada.
 Previously, he was Canada’s 22nd Ambassador to the United States of America from March 13, 2006 to October 9, 2009.
 Prior to taking up this position, Mr. Wilson was Chairman of UBS Canada, an operating division of UBS AG.
 Before joining UBS in July 2001, he was responsible for RBC Financial Group’s Institutional Asset Management business and also served as a Vice Chairman of RBC Dominion Securities.

-Mr. Wilson was elected to the House of Commons in 1979.
+Mr. Wilson was a Member of Parliament from May 1979 to November 1993.
 In September 1984, he was appointed Minister of Finance.
 In May 1991, he became Minister of Industry, Science and Technology and Minister for International Trade.
 During his tenure as a member of the Cabinet, he had responsibility for the NAFTA negotiations and represented Canada at the G7, IMF, World Bank, OECD, GATT and other international meetings.

 Prior to his career in public life, Mr. Wilson worked in investment banking and was charged with various responsibilities in corporate, government and international finance.
-He was also director of several companies, including BP p.l.c. and Manulife Financial.
+He was also director of several companies, including BP p.l.c. and Manulife Financial, and is currently an independent Director of Deloitte Canada.

 Mr. Wilson has been active in a number of professional and community organizations, including the Centre for Addiction and Mental Health, the Canadian Cancer Society, the Canadian Council for Public-Private Partnerships, and the Canadian Coalition for Good Governance.
 He was instrumental in establishing the Cameron Parker Holcombe Wilson Chair in Depression Studies at the University of Toronto.
 Currently he is Vice Chair of the Canadian Institutes of Health Research and Honorary Chair of Brain Canada.
 On April 8, 2015, he was appointed Chair of the Mental Health Commission of Canada.